José José: 2000–2012: Vocal problems, TV and Sony BMG concept albums

 In 2008, José recorded an emotive song called "Volver a creer" ("Believe Again") with Greek composer Yanni.
 The song is included on the album Yanni Voices.
 Yanni stated that he wanted to "help a true legend to fulfill his dream, to sing again".
 José José was invited by Yanni to sing their song live on Yanni's tour in Mexico.
 He published his autobiography Esta es mi vida (This is My Life).

 In 2010, he released José José Ranchero, another concept album with some of his greatest hits, separated from the original accompaniment, remastered and accompanied with mariachi, giving his classics a traditional Mexican sound.
 The same year, José launched his own perfume, called simply "José José", the profits from sales help women and children sick with HIV/AIDS.

+José José in a concert at Guatemala in 2011.

 José was planning a new, untitled album, adding that it would consist of nine unreleased tracks and a melody he used to sing in serenades "Que viva mi tristeza", from songwriter Armando Manzanero.
 It was never completed due to his vocal problems.
 In 2011, he went on the short Mexican tour "José José y sus amigos" (José José and friends), with singers Dulce, Carlos Cuevas, Celso Piña, and Chamin Correa.

 In 2012, as a celebration for his 50-year career, José gave a concert at the Hard Rock Hotel & Casino in Miami, his final live performance.

 2024: "Ya no pienso en ti"

-On September 25, 2024, Sony Music Mexico released through Spotify the inedit single “Ya no pienso en ti”, song recorded by José José in London in 1978 for the album Lo Pasado, Pasado.
+On 25 September 2024, Sony Music Mexico released through Spotify the inedit single "Ya no pienso en ti", song recorded by José José in London in 1978 for the album Lo Pasado, Pasado.